 Virginia, with a large concentration of federal employees, contractors and veterans, definitely feels the pinch of an ongoing federal shutdown that began initially with Republicans wanting to defund the health-care law, and it would only get worse in an economic shutdown.

 Certainly no one turns down an interview with the president, the esteemed leader of our nation, and a man respected around the world.
 A good reporter knows what balance to strike, what questions to ask.

 Although the president himself has boasted that “this is most transparent administration in history,” with the White House going to great lengths to release curated information, he’s also been called the “puppet master” when it comes to “limiting, shaping and manipulating media coverage of himself and his White House.”

 Other journalists say that despite the “mutual loathing pact” between Obama and the D.C. press corps, Obama in his first term gave three times the amount of interviews–TV, radio, Internet, print– that George W. Bush did, (647 versus 217) and for William Clinton (191) it was even less.

 But Obama has a different strategy than other presidents.
 By contrast, Bush held 354 short question-and-answer sessions with reporters compared to Obama’s 107 sessions, according to statistics compiled by Matha Kumar.

 With such strategy the president has more control over timing with the one-on-one, less impromptu interviews and there are fewer opportunities for follow-up questions.
 But he’s also providing incredible opportunities for local stations to relate national and world news directly to their market.

 Regardless, we were going and we were excited.
-Two a.m. found me sleepless with a pillow over my head, in a hotel two miles from Capitol Hill.
+Two a.m. found me sleepless with a pillow over my head to black out the fluorescent lighting shining into the hotel room two miles away from Capitol Hill.